input-output-hk/ouroboros-leios/Logbook.md

 - Created [tutorial video](https://drive.google.com/file/d/1YrQLLsgsPt4XHa707c-CfTLkivKRyaa0/view?usp=sharing)
 - Published [version 0.2](https://www.insightmaker.com/insight/5B3Sq5gsrcGzTD11GyZJ0u/Cardano-Throughput-v0-2) of the model.

+## 2024-11-19

+### Rust simulation

+Visualization: More work on streaming, and direct canvas rendering for best performance.
+There's still too much data to send to the UI at once, and we want to be able to filter "live" for better UX.

 ## 2024-11-18

+### Rust simulation

+Visualization: Working on streaming events from a server to the UI for better performance.

 ### Items of interest from Intersect Network WG

 - Many SPOs have a hot backup of their block producer running.
 - Relays actually have more than 200 downstream p2p connections.
     - For example, the IOG ones have ~500 downstream peers.

+### Rust simulation

+Started work on visualizing simulation against a full-sized network.
+Unsurprisingly, there is too much data to render straightforwardly we will probably prioritize "zooming in" on a small part of the sim and visualizing that.

 ## 2024-11-15